splunk/observability-workshop/content/en/ninja-workshops/8-docker-k8s-otel/6-add-instrumentation-to-dockerfile.md

 Now that we've successfully Dockerized our application, let's add in OpenTelemetry instrumentation.

-This is similar to steps we took when instrumenting the application running on Linux, but there are some key differences to be aware of.
+This is similar to the steps we took when instrumenting the application running on Linux, but there are some key differences to be aware of.

 ## Update the Dockerfile